SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 All these composers were alive at approximately the same time, at least overlapping to some degree, writing 1907 - 1938.
-It always surprises me to be reminded the degree to which World War I absolutely shocked and scarred the world.
+It always surprises me to be reminded the degree to which World War I absolutely shocked and even scarred the world.
 (Indeed, in 1923 Schoenberg wrote to a friend that he no longer thought world peace could be possible.)
 Today, having survived World War II and numerous lesser &ndash; but even more pointlessly brutal &ndash;
 conflicts, we tend to underestimate that.
 People wondered how it could even be possible